 - HypGames saves money by using MetricFire, which specializes in scaling time-series metrics, rather than a tool that scales expensively.

 Located in Orlando, FL.
 HypGames is led by a team of sports gaming veterans who have collaborated for over 25 years on some of the most innovative console, mobile, and fantasy sports games.

 The team’s initial company, Hypnotix, created the popular Deer Avenger and Outlaw Sports series before Electronic Arts acquired Hypnotix in 2005.

 Over the next 10 years, the team founders worked together on Tiger Woods PGA TOUR and Madden Mobile, before bringing their skills to Zynga and FanDuel to elevate their sports’ gaming offerings.
 In 2016, the team formed HypGames to focus on the exciting opportunities that lie at the intersection of sports, media, and gaming.

 HypGames is using MetricFire to monitor three kinds of metrics:

 - Application level metrics: Specifically, they’re ingesting Java DropWizard metrics.
 They look at application metrics such as connection times and query speeds to monitor player experience and system error rates.
 If there are any rises in error rates, it becomes visible on the dashboard, and then they can react and fix the issue.

-- AWS metrics and server monitoring: HypGames is visualizing metrics published by AWS directly in MetricFire’s Grafana dashboards.
+- AWS metrics and server monitoring: HypGames is visualizing metrics published by AWS directly in MetricFire’s dashboards.
 This helps keep control of the infrastructure resources.